 Answer to Question #2: Yes, there exists a mechanism enabling this feature.
 The MnS producer can change value of operationalState attribute (from ENABLED to DISABLED, or viceversa) in either:

-ManagedNFService instance (i.e. representation of 5GC NF service instance), when scenario A.
+ManagedNFService instance (i.e. representation of NEF service instance), when scenario A.

 ManagedEdgeNFService instance (i.e. representation of ECS/EES service instance), when scenario B.